-6.5.2.2 MAMMALS
+8.5.2.2 MAMMALS

-The feral pig (Sus scrofa) was observed at AQ3 (located on the Project site) and AQ4 (up stream of MLA 70425).
-The feral pig is a Class 2 declared animal under the LP Act.
-The feral pig is one of the most widespread and damaging pest animals in Queensland.
+The Feral Pig (Sus scrofa) was observed at AQ3, AQ19 (both located on the Project site) and AQ4 (up stream of MLA 70425).
+This species is a Class 2 declared animal under the LP Act.
+The Feral Pig is one of the most widespread and damaging pest animals in Queensland.
 They favour environments with permanent water bodies and have the potential to cause widespread ecological damage by spreading weeds and disease and spoiling riparian areas.